Judge strikes down California law restricting federal land sales

 (Reuters) - A federal judge has declared unconstitutional a California law that restricted the U.S. government’s ability to sell or transfer federal lands in the state to private entities, handing a victory to the Trump administration.

-In a decision on Thursday, U.S. District Judge William Shubb in Sacramento, California said the law discriminated against land purchasers who deal with the United States.
+In a decision on Thursday, U.S. District Judge William Shubb in Sacramento, California, said the law discriminated against land purchasers who deal with the United States.

 He said the law violated the so-called doctrine of intergovernmental immunity and the Constitution’s Supremacy Clause, which governs conflicts between state and federal laws, and issued a permanent injunction against its enforcement.

-The U.S. Department of Justice had in April sued California over the law known as Senate Bill 50, which gave the California State Lands Commission a right of first refusal over many land transfers.
+The U.S. Department of Justice had in April sued California over the law, known as Senate Bill 50, which gave the California State Lands Commission a right of first refusal over many land transfers.

 Supporters hoped the law would stop the Trump administration from selling land that could later be used for oil drilling, mining or property development.